2021 was one heck of the ride for the world, especially for business owners, as it witnessed tectonic changes in the market.

 Email Authentication Is Necessary

-Director of Email marketing at Enventys Partners, Adam Holden-Bache gives valuable advice to marketers.
+Director of Email Marketing at Events Partners, Adam Holden-Bache, gives valuable advice to marketers.

 He said that brands need to make sure that they have completed the essential steps for email authentication.